 R1: MNB

 This result presents the results of calculating the precision, recall, F1-measure, and accuracy of the proposed MNB for the products and reviews that are taken from the dataset.
-The values of the specified parameters that are computed for the MNB in this work are shown in table 1 below.
-A graph representation of this result is shown in figure 6 which is given below table 1.
+A graphical representation of this result is shown in Figure 6.

-Table 1.
-Calculated Values of parameters for MNB.